tuburolandjoshua-ops/GitHub_Seminar/README.md

 <!-- One-liner about who you are.
 Keep it short and genuine. -->

-I'm a 3rd-year CS student at Angeles University Foundation, passionate about AI, web development, and mobile apps.
+I’m currently a third-year Computer Science student at Angeles University Foundation, where I’ve been actively building a strong foundation in both theoretical and practical aspects of computing.
+Over the course of my studies, I’ve developed a deep interest in artificial intelligence, particularly in how machine learning models can be applied to solve real-world problems and improve user experiences.

 ---